 (ii) Is comprised only of substances whose concentrations have decreased and will continue to decrease over time, except for the concentrations of related breakdown components, provided it is demonstrated that concentrations of such breakdown components are not a known risk to human health and the environment.
-For purposes of this clause "breakdown components" means constituent compounds that result from the alteration of an original compound in the environment.

-[(13)] (15) "Direct [Exposure] exposure [Criteria] criteria" or "DEC" means the [concentrations] criteria identified in Appendix A [to sections 22a-133k-1 through 22a-133k-3 of the Regulations of Connecticut State Agencies or any] of the RSRs, alternative direct exposure criteria approved by the [Commissioner] commissioner pursuant to section 22a-133k-2(d) of the [Regulations of Connecticut State Agencies] RSRs, or direct exposure criteria approved by the commissioner pursuant to section 22a-133k-2(d) of the [Regulations of Connecticut State Agencies] RSRs, or direct exposure criteria approved by the commissioner pursuant to section 22a-133k-2(b)(7) of the RSRs.
+[(13)](15) "Direct [Exposure] exposure [Criteria] criteria" or "DEC" means the [concentrations] criteria identified in Appendix A [to sections 22a-133k-1 through 22a-133k-3 of the Regulations of Connecticut State Agencies or any] of the RSRs, alternative direct exposure criteria approved by the [Commissioner] commissioner pursuant to section 22a-133k-2(d) of the [Regulations of Connecticut State Agencies] RSRs, or direct exposure criteria approved by the commissioner pursuant to section 22a-133k-2(d) of the RSRs.

-[(14)] (16) "Downgradient" means in the direction of the maximum rate of decrease of hydraulic head.
+[(14)](16) "Downgradient" means in the direction of the maximum rate of decrease of hydraulic head.

-[(15)] (17) "Downgradient area" with respect to a release of a substance means the area bounded by:
+[(15)](17) "Downgradient area" with respect to a release of a substance means the area bounded by:

-(A) [the] The width of the release area of such substance perpendicular to the direction of [ground-water] groundwater flow[,];
+(A) [the] The width of the release area of such substance perpendicular to the direction of ground-water flow[,]:

-(B) [two] Two side boundary lines parallel to the downgradient direction of [ground water] groundwater flow extending from the two endpoints of said width to the downgradient parcel boundary[,]; and
+(B) [two] Two side boundary lines parallel to the downgradient direction of ground water flow extending from the two endpoints of said width to the downgradient parcel boundary[,]; and